 Bond Basics

-In order to illustrate how bonds work, we have outlined three scenarios below.
+To illustrate how bonds work, we have outlined three scenarios below.
 In each case, we assume that an investor purchases a bond for $100,000 with an interest rate of 5%.
-At Time 0, the investor will have a negative cash flow of $100,000, but will take ownership of a bond worth the equivalent amount.
-In each of the next 6 years, the investor will receive $5,000 in interest payments in addition to receiving the $100,000 par value back in the final year.
-We further assume the investor takes each $5,000 interest payment and reinvests in new bonds at prevailing interest rates.
-We calculate the growth of wealth as the cumulative income earned plus the current market value of the bond.
-The three scenarios illustrate the impact on cash flows, the market value of the bond, and the growth of wealth during periods when interest rates (1) remain constant, (2) when they rise, and (3) when they fall:
+At Time 0, the investor will have a negative cash flow of $100,000 but will take ownership of a bond worth the equivalent amount.
+In the next 6 years, the investor will receive $5,000 in interest payments and the $100,000 par value back in the final year.
+We assume the investor takes each $5,000 interest payment and reinvests in new bonds at prevailing interest rates.
+We calculate the growth of wealth as the cumulative income earned plus the bond’s current market value.

 Let us review the key takeaways:

-- In all three scenarios, the cumulative income plus market value in year 6 (excluding income on reinvested income) was $130,000 regardless of interest rate movements.
-This is because fixed income cash flows are contractual, with the timing and amounts specified in advance.
+• In all three scenarios, the cumulative income plus market value in year 6 (excluding income on reinvested income) was $130,000 regardless of interest rate movements.
+This is because fixed-income cash flows are contractual, with the timing and amounts specified in advance.

-- Taking into account interest earned on reinvested income, the investor yielded the highest return in the rising interest rate scenario (because the income was reinvested at a higher rate).
+• Considering interest earned on reinvested income, the investor yielded the highest return in the rising interest rate scenario (because the income was reinvested at a higher rate).

-- In the falling interest rate scenario, the bond price initially rose above its $100,000 par value, but subsequently gave up its gains and redeemed at par in year 6.
+• In the falling interest rate scenario, the bond price initially rose above its $100,000 par value but subsequently gave up its gains and redeemed at par in year 6.

 The key takeaway is that bonds are not like stocks—bonds are contractual obligations with specified cash flows.
 In a Brighton Jones portfolio, our cash needs analysis enables us to match the approximate timing and amounts of expected cash needs with the maturities of our fixed income holdings so as to (1) mitigate as much as possible the risk of having to sell a fixed income security when prices move lower, and (2) earn as high of a return as possible while controlling for this risk.